PayString/rfcs/src/spec/verifiable-payid-protocol-NC.md

  In the above example, the `PaymentInformation` resource is a pre-signed message with the PayID private keys of the PayID owner Bob.
 Bob's non-custodial wallet retrieves this response and sends it to the PayID client.

 # Security Considerations
-  This security considerations section only considers verifiable PayID clients and servers bound to implementations as defined in this document.
+  This security considerations section only considers PayID clients and servers bound to implementations as defined in this document.

   The security guarantees mentioned in [PAYID-PROTOCOL][] apply to this protocol.
 In this section, we discuss a security model for the Verifiable PayID protocol for non-custodial service providers.